rirel/pam_shim/README.md

 **NOTES ON SECURITY**

  pam_shim is not exactly designed with security in mind.
 Of course, you are free to use it as a foothold to get back into your box in the event of a password mishap (or some similar event), but this is *not* recommended by any means.
-As of the current version, the "secret" password pam_shim checks against is simply a string literal stored in plaintext within the pam_shim binary.
+As of the current version, the password pam_shim checks against is **simply a string literal** stored in plaintext within the pam_shim binary.
 Anyone who greps through the binary can see it.
  ```
  $ strings /usr/lib/pam/pam_shim.so
  pam_shim